-An early miracle was Jesus appearing to a few of his followers after his crucifixion.
-Christians believe that Jesus appeared in the flesh, but perhaps his disciples had visions of him.
-The New Testament also accounts for some miracles the disciples allegedly performed.
-These stories may have been exaggerated, but miracles are a consistent theme in Christianity, even today.
+An early miracle was Jesus appearing to a few followers after his crucifixion.
+The New Testament tells of miracles the disciples allegedly performed.
+These stories may be inaccurate or exaggerated, but miracles are a consistent theme in Christianity until today.
 And so, there may be more to it than science can explain.
 On message boards, people tell stories about prayers heard and miraculous healings.
-Chance is not always a plausible explanation.
-And it seems unlikely that Christians consistently lie about these matters.
+Perhaps, many of these stories result from chance or other causes like a misdiagnosis.
+But chance or misdiagnosis is not always a plausible explanation.
+And it seems unlikely that Christians always lie about these matters.

-Many people have seen the Virgin Mary.
-She appeared several times in Venezuela.
-In 1976, she showed herself to Maria Esperanza Medrano de Bianchini, who received special powers.
+A recurring event is the appearance of the Virgin Mary.
+Many people have seen her.
+For instance, she appeared several times in Venezuela.
+In 1976, she showed herself to Maria Esperanza Medrano de Bianchini, who received exceptional powers.
 She could tell the future, levitate, and heal the sick.
 In Egypt, Mary appeared at a Coptic Church between 1983 and 1986.
 Muslims also have seen her there.
 There have been many more Virgin Mary appearances.
 The most notable one was in Portugal at Fatima on 13 October 1917.
 The sun spun wildly and tumbled down to earth before stopping and returning to its normal position, radiating in indescribable beautiful colours.
 More than 50,000 people witnessed the miracle.
 They had gathered in response to a prophecy made by three shepherd children that the Virgin Mary would appear and perform miracles on that date.2

-Jesus also appeared from time to time, but less frequently than the Virgin.
+Jesus also appeared, but less frequently than the Virgin Mary.
 An intriguing account comes from Kenneth Logie, a preacher of the Pentecostal Holiness Church in Oakland, California, in the 1950s.
 In April 1954, Logie was preaching at an evening service.
 During his sermon, the church door opened, and Jesus came walking in, smiling to the left and the right.
-Then he walked through the pulpit and placed his hand on Logie’s shoulder.
+He walked right through the pulpit.
+Then he placed his hand on Logie’s shoulder.
 Jesus spoke to him in a foreign tongue.
 Fifty people witnessed the event.
 Five years later, a woman gave testimony when she suddenly disappeared, and Jesus took her place.
-He wore sandals and a glistering white robe and had nail marks on his hands.
-His hands were dripping with oil.
+He wore sandals and a glistering white robe.
+He had nail marks on his hands, which were dripping with oil.
 After several minutes, Jesus disappeared, and the woman reappeared.
 Two hundred people have seen it.
-It was on film as Logie had installed film equipment because strange things were going on.2
+It was on film as Logie had installed film equipment because strange things were happening.2

 Feature image: Mohammad receiving his first revelation from the angel Gabriel.
 Miniature illustration on vellum from the book Jami’ al-Tawarikh, by Rashid al-Din, published in Tabriz, Persia, 1307 AD.
 Public Domain.